cseanburns/electronic_resource_mgmt/src/10-licensing-basics.md

   also, what are the licensor's responsibilities.
 This might include topics such as 24 hour access.
 * **Term and terminations**: Details about the terms of the contract and how the contract may be terminated.
-Be aware that many libraries are attached to either municipal, county, or state governments and must adhere to relevant laws.
+Be aware that libraries are attached to either municipal, county, or state governments and must adhere to relevant laws.
-* Various provisions
+* Other provisions

 Additionally, licenses generally must include: